 AMD has been known for heat issues over the past.
 They have come a long way over the years and deserve the attention they have been getting lately.
 Their processors are way better now in terms of performance and are finally giving a challenge to their competitors Intel.

-The AMD processor now are providing way safer temperatures even overclocked and come overclock ready on all models.
-This means that every AMD Ryzen user would want to naturally try or have the experience of overclock.
+The AMD processor now is providing way safer temperatures even overclocked and come overclock ready on all models.
+This means that every AMD Ryzen user would want to naturally try or have the experience of overclocking.

 For overclocking, people need cooling products and that’s why it is necessary to have knowledge about which one is the best CPU cooler for Ryzen 9 3900x and 3950x.

 For a normal avid user or a gamer, he or she can stick with the stock cooler as the temperatures were quite similar.
 This is due to games not being able to use all the cores but rather using up to 2 cores at max in most games including AAA titles.
-That said, for PC enthusiast or for serious overclock, the stock cooler doesn’t cut it.
+That said, for PC enthusiasts or for serious overclocking, the stock cooler doesn’t cut it.

 The Ryzen 9 3900x and 3950x are powerful processors with 12 cores packed into a tiny AM4 die area because of its 7nm manufacturing process, carrying heat is necessary.

 Thankfully, some manufacturers have created impressive CPU air coolers and water coolers for the 105W TDP of the processors and we’ll be looking into them.

 The mentioned coolers are amongst the best CPU coolers for Ryzen 9 3900x and 3950x currently available.
 They’ll be compared based on price, performance, noise levels, and aesthetics!

 Top 3 Best CPU Cooler for Ryzen 9 3900x and 3950x – 2021

 1. Be quiet!
 Dark Rock Pro 4 – View On Amazon